 Schedule time for yourself, either a long weekend or an hour every night for a few weeks to think, collect ideas, and write your mission statement.

 Put First Things First

-Habit 3 focuses on developing personal management skills that will actualize Habit 2’s visualizations.
+Habit 3 in this summary of The Seven Habits of Highly Effective People will focus on developing personal management skills that will actualize Habit 2’s visualizations.
 And, before we move on, ask yourself these two questions:

 - What can you start doing today, that if done regularly will have a large scale positive impact on your personal life?

 - What is one thing in your professional life that would reap similar results?